These apple seed-shaped bugs are everywhere in the Big Apple!

 There are only two species of bed bugs: the common bed bug, Cimex lectularius, and the tropical bed bug, Cimex hemipterus.

-- Cimex lectularius is the most common species of bed bug in the U.S and parts of Europe.
+- Cimex lectularius is the most common species of bed bug in the United States and parts of Europe.
 If you encounter bed bugs in your New York home or apartment, Cimex lectularius is the usual suspect.

-- Cimex hemipterus prefers the tropical habitats in Asia, Africa, and South America and is rarely seen in New York.
+- Cimex hemipterus prefers the tropical habitats in Asia, Africa, and South America and is rarely seen in the United States.

 What Attracts Bed Bugs?

 Contrary to popular belief, bed bugs are not attracted by dirt and grime.
-Instead, ; they actively seek out body heat, body odor, and the carbon dioxide that humans exhale.
+Instead, they’re attracted to heat, body odors, and carbon dioxide.

 - Bed bugs are sensitive to heat and temperature gradients, which helps lead them toward warm-blooded hosts to feed on.